Henry-H-W/looney-tuney/README.md

 ## Notes
 - The model uses a Bi-directional LSTM architecture with self-attention to generate more coherent musical sequences.
-- The generated output is saved in `test_output.mid`.
+- The generated output is saved in `generated_music_[timestamp].mid`.
 - Pre-trained model weights should be available in `weights-epoch[epoch#]-[loss].keras` to generate meaningful results without retraining.
 - We found that 200+ MIDI files provide the best results (a good sign is to check the size of the resulting 'notes' file: if it's >3Mb, you have a good amount of data!)
 - We found training for 30 epochs on a 200-file dataset works best, but this number can be different based on the dataset.
+- A Jupyter Notebook version of the code is also inside this repository for debugging and more convenient code execution.

 ## License
 This project is open-source and can be modified or distributed under the MIT License.